On this site, what counts as verifiable evidence has a strict meaning.

 On this site, the source comes first.

-If you want a clean breakdown, read The Difference Between Records and Commentary.
+For a clear breakdown, read The Difference Between Records and Commentary and 7 Clear Ways to Understand Primary Sources vs Commentary.

-Chain of custody is a fancy phrase for a simple question.
+Chain of custody is a formal phrase for a basic question.

 Where did this come from, and how do we know it was not altered?